5w1555/Cropper_imagery_project/README.md

 I'm a Python developer based in Île-de-France.

 This is a personal production-oriented tool built entirely solo to help a friend's business.
-This is still very much an MVP.

 ---